+Children First is a primary prevention program.
 Registered nurses work with families expecting to deliver and/or parent their first child.
-The goals of the program are to enhance a family's ability to care for itself which leads to:
+The goals of the program include:

 - Improvement of pregnancy outcomes